PragmaticCoding/CheckBoxSnake/README.md

 - sounds
 - transitions
 - animated score view
-- special food appear every x game loop count
+- special food appears every x game loop count
 - different pixel implementation like RadioButtonPixel
-- started to use gluon, to bring this application on android or as an native windows application
+- started to use gluon, to bring this application on android or as a native windows application
 - GameSettings class file to set configurations of the game

 ## Whats missing